Glad that it's been progressing well so far. Both the gout condition in elbow and uric acid level are showing promising results. Click the image .....

 Botanicals and herbs with specific phytonutrients provide synergistic effects to help balance uric acid level.

 Mulberry and kohki leaves are popular in Japan, where the Japanese have been consuming the teas as a natural remedy.
 High in phytonutrients such as morin and mulberroside, and astilbin respectively.

 Dimorphandra mollis contains many types of flavonoids whilst mangifera indica is rich in a variety of phytochemicals, which exert health promoting effects.

 Purple sweet potato is rich in phytonutrients and ranks high in nutritional value along with other purple foods.
-Contains anthocyanins, an important antioxidant.
+Rich in anthocyanins, an important antioxidant with anti-inflammatory properties.
 Purple potato is also beneficial to blood sugar and even people with type 2 diabetes despite rated medium in glycemic index (GI).

 Do's & Don'ts

 2) Avoid or reduce high purine foods and drinks.